gearglow/ReptiliaWithATwist/The List.md

 "Ooh!"
 Hermione squealed, and darted over to it.

 The other two joined her as she tugged open the door.
-Inside, visible through the daylight streaming in behind them, was a runestone pedestal nearly identical to the one in Elysia's residential trunk.
+Inside, visible through the daylight streaming in behind them, was a schema stone pedestal nearly identical to the one in Elysia's residential trunk.

 Elysia cast a few wandless *lumos* orbs as Hermione dashed over to take a closer look.
 Robbie started examining the walls, and Elysia sent a few more orbs his way before joining Hermione.